By Kate Kalmykov and James Cormie

 An EB-5 Regional Center is an organization designated by United States Citizenship and Immigration Services (USCIS) that sponsors capital investment projects for investment by EB-5 investors.
 The major advantage for regional center designation is that the regional center can take advantage of indirect job creation.
 Regional centers help EB-5 investors and project developers because they lessen the difficulty of meeting qualifying job creation requirements under the EB-5 program rules.

-The EB-5 Regional Center (RC) is a service agent organization for investors and companies looking to complete a project under the EB-5 Program.
+The EB-5 Regional Center (RC) is an organization for investors and companies looking to complete a project under the EB-5 Program.
 A regional center can be any private or public economic entity that is involved with the promotion of increased domestic capital, job creation, improved regional productivity, and increased economic growth.
 Reg

 ional centers are best for EB-5 applicants who are more concerned with obtaining residency status rather than directly managing an investment on their own.